-All members of the management body must be able to commit sufficient time to performing their functions in the institution 19.
+All members of the management body must be able to commit sufficient time to performing their functions in the institution19.
 The time a director can dedicate to his or her functions can be affected by several factors, such as the number of directorships held; the size and the situation of the entities where the directorships are held and the nature, scale and complexity of the activities; the place or country where the entities are based; and other professional or personal commitments and circumstances (e.g. a court case in which the appointee is involved).
-In addition to an assessment of the number of "directorships" (quantitative assessment), an assessment of qualitative aspects will need to be conducted.
+In addition to an assessment of the number of "directorships" (quantitative assessment), an assessment of qualitative aspects is conducted.